Share

 Due to the Lorentz transformation, the three-dimensional region known as the 'hypersurface of the present' is tilted if compared to that of another observer moving at a different rate.
 This means there can be no real simultaneity between events as seen by observers moving with respect to each other.

-So when the First Federation attempted to standardise the After Tranquility calendar across interstellar space they found it was literally impossible.
+So when the Federation of Sophonts attempted to standardise the After Tranquility calendar across interstellar space they found it was literally impossible, even when only considering star systems willing to adhere to Federal standards.
+In fact, at this point many interstellar colonies preferred to use their own local calendars and timekeeping standards, often developed for political or practical reasons.
+Factors such as differences in time measurement methods, presence or absence of adjustments such as leapseconds causing discontinuities in the computed elapsed time, and the effects of stellar motion contributed to the growing divergence between the dates of different star systems.
 By the end of that period the Terragen Sphere was several hundred light years in radius, and the uncertainty in the calendar date from one side of the volume to the other was a significant factor.

 On the other hand, most worlds and habitats and even separate countries or polities within those worlds maintain their own separate calendars, often based on the orbital characteristics of their world and or the date of the foundation of the colony or other momentous events.
 Mars still uses its original calendar, and the few inhabitants of Earth still use the Gregorian measure; the oldest calendars in use are those of the alien xenosophonts on To'ul'h and Muuhhome, which date back to long before human civilization.